Acupuncture

 Janet B, Maynard, MA

-*These testimonials do not imply that similar results will happen for you by using of our services.
-The testimonials displayed in text are shown verbatim and in their full length and no compensation was received in return.
+*These testimonials do not imply that similar results will happen for you by using our services.
+The testimonials displayed in the text are shown verbatim and in their full length, and no compensation was received in return.